 AUSTIN, Texas – (Sept.
-13, 2012) – The Seton Healthcare Family announced today the selection of 20 Seton nurses to receive $3,000 scholarships from the Seton Foundations.
+13, 2012) – Ascension Seton announced today the selection of 20 Ascension Seton nurses to receive $3,000 scholarships from the Ascension Seton Foundations.

-More than 145 Seton employees applied for scholarships.
-Recipients were selected by a committee of physicians, nurses and Seton Nurse Scholarship Endowment donors.
+More than 145 Ascension Seton employees applied for scholarships.
+Recipients were selected by a committee of physicians, nurses and Ascension Seton Nurse Scholarship Endowment donors.

-“The Seton Nurse Scholarship Endowment was a dream I had, to build on our tuition reimbursement program and to make it possible for many of our nurses to return to school,” said Joyce Batcheller, DNP, RN, NEA-BC, FAAN, senior vice president and system chief nursing officer for Seton Healthcare Family.
+“Ascension Seton Nurse Scholarship Endowment was a dream I had, to build on our tuition reimbursement program and to make it possible for many of our nurses to return to school,” said Joyce Batcheller, DNP, RN, NEA-BC, FAAN, senior vice president and system chief nursing officer for Ascension Seton.

 Batcheller strongly advocates for nurses to advance their education and earned her own Doctor in Nursing Practice degree in 2010.
 “The energy I see from the staff who have returned to school is amazing,” said Batcheller.
 “Their individual practices and ways of thinking change in so many positive ways.
 In the end, our patient care is enhanced and that’s what this scholarship program is really all about.”

-To date, donors have contributed $5 million in cash and pledges to the Seton Nurse Scholarship Endowment, including more than $500,000 in contributions from Seton employees.
-Through this generosity and matching funds provided by the Seton Healthcare Family, 145 scholarships worth $305,000 have been awarded to Seton nursing students during the past seven years.
+To date, donors have contributed $5 million in cash and pledges to the Ascension Seton Nurse Scholarship Endowment, including more than $500,000 in contributions from Ascension Seton employees.
+Through this generosity and matching funds provided by the Ascension Seton, 145 scholarships worth $305,000 have been awarded to Ascension Seton nursing students during the past seven years.

 2012 Scholarship Recipients